Interview Prep

 Your introduction should connect background, projects, strengths, and why this role makes sense now.

-Pick real weaknesses that you are actively improving, not fake strengths disguised as weaknesses.
+Pick real weaknesses that you are actively improving, not fake strengths disguised as weaknesses (like "I work too hard").

 Salary, location, and notice-type questions